hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 <br />

+### The Early Fix Clue Chop Move

+* As noted in the *Fix Clues* section, a *Fix Clue* is required before a misplay occurs on duplicated cards.
+But usually, the misplay will not occur until late in the game, because there is always some other extra card (that is not currently playable) that it could be.
+* Thus, if other urgent things are at hand, you can usually defer giving some *Fix Clue* for a long time and hope that through ancillary information and the context of the game, the player will "naturally" figure out that the card is duplicated.
+* So if a *Fix Clue* is given early to you, it can be strange.
+You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
+* This usually means that your chop suddenly became important, so the *Fix Clue* was given early to give you a good discard and keep you occupied.
+Thus, you should permanently chop move one card.
+* This convention was deleted because it was ambiguous as to whether *Fix Clues* were early or not.

 ### The Promise Bluff

 * Typically, we are only allowed to *Bluff* with cards that are 1-away (normal *Bluff*) or a 3 (*3 Bluff*) or a critical 4 (*Critical 4 Bluff*).
 However, *Bluffs* can also be performed with cards that are 2 away if the true intermediary card exists on someone's *Finesse Position*.
 Doing such a move is essentially like doing a *Bluff* and a *Finesse* at the same time, with one component of each.
 This is called a *Promise Bluff*, because it promises the true one-away card in addition to being a *Bluff*.